The Church of Jesus Christ of Latter-day Saints in Ohio: Temples

+The Columbus temple was dedicated 4 September 1999, by President Gordon B. Hinckley.
+It underwent extensive renovations from 2020 to 2023 and was rededicated by President M. Russell Ballard on 3 June 2023.

 The Kirtland Temple was used by the main body of the church from 1836 to 1838.
 Unlike current operating LDS temples, the Kirtland Temple was used primarily for religious meetings rather than ordinance work.
 At the time of construction, none of the ordinances associated with LDS temple worship, such as baptism by proxy, had been instituted.
-It is currently owned and operated by Community of Christ.

-The Columbus Ohio Temple was dedicated on September 4, 1999, by President Gordon B. Hinckley.

-The Cleveland Ohio Temple was announced on April 3, 2022, by President Russell M. Nelson.
+Operated by Community of Christ for over a century, the LDS Church acquired the Kirtland Temple in March 2024.
+A contract between the two churches stipulates that it will remain open to the public for a minimum of 15 years and the LDS Church indicated they have plans to continue to keep it open as a historical site beyond the contractual years.